 Responsibility of Approval Authority

-- The person responsible for approving claims shall determine whether the expenses being claimed are valid and eligible; have been incurred in compliance with University policies and guidelines; have been adequately documented in accordance with the Documentation Standards stated in this Procedure; and that sufficient funds remain in the cost centre to cover the expenditures.
+- The person responsible for approving claims shall determine whether the expenses being claimed are valid; have been incurred in the course of conducting University operating or research activities; have been preapproved by the cost centre manager; and that sufficient funds remain in the cost centre to fund the expenditures.

 - Claims which have not been properly prepared, authorized or supported by documentation shall be returned to the claimant by the Approval Authority or the Office of the Comptroller, Finance Department, with reasons given for not processing the claim.

-- Where a credit card cannot reasonably be used and an advance of funds may be required to cover travel expenditures in excess of $500, a request for an accountable advance may be made.
+- The University strongly encourages the use of the travel card when paying for expenses incurred on its behalf.
+Where the travel card or a personal credit card cannot reasonably be used and an advance of funds may be required to cover travel expenditures in excess of $500, a request for an accountable advance may be made.
 Only one accountable advance may be outstanding at any time, unless approved by the Office of the Comptroller, Finance Department.

-- An accountable advance may not be issued against a Senior Scholar Professional Expense Reimbursement.
+- An accountable advance may only be issued to full-time faculty and staff.

 - At the conclusion of the employment of an employee, the University shall deduct from any monies payable to the employee any accountable advances outstanding at the last date of employment.